awslabs/graphstorm/docs/source/gs-processing/usage/amazon-sagemaker.rst

 ``--num-output-files`` to ``run_distributed_processing.py``.
 This is an important parameter, as it provides a hint to set the parallelism for Spark.

-It can safely be skipped (or set to `-1`) to let Spark decide the proper value based on the cluster's instance type and count.
+We recommend setting this to `-1` to let Spark decide the proper value based on the cluster's vCPU count.
 If setting it yourself a good value to use is ``num_instances * num_cores_per_instance * 2``, which will ensure good utilization of the cluster resources.
+For EMR serverless, equivalently set to ``num_executors * num_cores_per_executor * 2``

 Examine the output